Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 ## Bugs

-1. On Firefox browser the items in the dropdown options in the course booking form do not show in the correct font (Jura)
+1. On Firefox browser the items in the dropdown options in the course booking form do not show in the correct font (Jura).

-    **Fix:** I wrote a Mozilla specific extension in the css file that targeted the options in the dropdown menu
+    **Attempted Fix:** I wrote a Mozilla specific extension in the css file to target the options in the dropdown menu.

         @-moz-document url-prefix() {
         .form-select option {